Sharpiro/tiny-wine/readme.md

 # Tiny Wine

-A Project to help me understand how linkers and Wine work.
+A Project to help understand how linkers and Wine work.

 Very basic support for jumping to other static Linux ELF programs.

-## Limitations (A lot)
+## Limitations

-- Arm32 only
+- Arm32
-- Linux Elf only (yes, no windows support despite being called 'Tiny Wine')
-- Statically linked only
+- Linux
-- Can only do basic things found in "tiny_c"
+- No standard libary

 ## Prerequisites